-You held him guilty, but don’t punish him: AG tells SC in Prashant Bhushan contempt case
+Contempt of court: SC gives Prashant Bhushan two days time to reconsider statement

 New Delhi, Aug 20: The Supreme Court has assured advocate, Prashant Bhushan that if any punishment is inflicted for contempt, it would be done only his review is decided

 The court also assured Bhushan that it would not do anything that will impair his right to review.
-Further Justice Arun Mishra also asked whether it would be appropriate to have another Bench pronounce the sentence.

 Prashant Bhushan then read to the SC a prepared statement in which he refused to apologise.
 Quoting Mahatma Gandhi, he said I do not ask for mercy.
 I do not ask for magnanimity.
 I shall submit cheerfully to whatever punishment the court imposes on me lawfully.